-Latvia is a country with a strong heritage that is expressed in a multitude of ways, in the interior design of restaurants and shops to clothing made in centuries-old tradition.
+Latvia is a country with a strong heritage that is expressed in a multitude of ways, in the interior design of restaurants and shops to clothing made in a centuries-old tradition.
 Souvenirs that reflect this heritage are often a combination of beauty and usefulness.
 Take a piece of Latvia home with you when you choose from the souvenirs available from this Baltic nation.

 When you travel to Latvia, you may be overwhelmed by the amount of amber on sale.
-In Riga

-, shop after shop sells amber jewelry, from delicate earring to heavy statement necklaces glowing with the golden internal light that makes fossilized tree resin so impressive.
+In Riga, shop after shop sells amber jewelry, from delicate earring to heavy statement necklaces glowing with the golden internal light that makes fossilized tree resin so impressive.
 Whether you’re looking for something for yourself or a gift for someone at home, browse the selection in shops and from outdoor vendors to get a feel for the variety and prices of Latvian amber.

 Latvia’s textile artisans make incredible, wearable garments from the natural fibers of wool and linen.
-Purchase wraps and shawls to ward off winter’s chill, find a light-as-a-feather linen scarf to take to the beach, or snag a durable all-purpose tote for everyday use.
+Purchase wraps and shawls to ward off winter’s chill, find a light-as-a-feather linen scarf to take to the beach or snag a durable all-purpose tote for everyday use.
 Visit shops such as Hobbywool to get one-of-a-kind accessories handmade by creative people with an eye for useful beauty.

-Found in the original version, which sports a 45% alcohol, a less-potent and sweeter black currant version, and a cream version, Black Balsam is a must-try for adventurous visitors.
+Found in the original version, which sports a 45% alcohol, a less-potent, and sweeter black currant version, and a cream version, Black Balsam is a must-try for adventurous visitors.
 While you can try it at any bar or restaurant, if you want to take home a bottle, you can visit liquor shops to browse a convenient selection of small one-shot bottles to elaborate gift sets.